Plaque of John K. Eareckson at US National Wrestling Hall of Fame

 The downtown Baltimore YMCA was a hotbed for good wrestling in the 1950’s and early 1960’s.
 Wrestlers like Ernie Fischer could be spotted practicing with Larry Kelly.
 Fischer was a member of the 1956 Olympic team and a runner up at the NCAA’s from Maryland, and Kelly was an outstanding collegiate and Amateur Athletic Union (AAU) wrestler.
 His brother, Ed Kelly, went on to be the head of the Maryland Wrestling Officials Association and head referee at the NCAA level.
 My dad had watched Brad Glass, NCAA champ and outstanding wrestler at Princeton, grapple on rough canvas mats versus Doug Lee, 5x National AAU Champion.
 Dad reveled in the memories of those matches.

-My dad was 43 at the time and he had given up rolling around with his sons, because of two bad shoulders and a slipped disc in his back.
+My dad, Laurie Hooper, was 43 years old at the time and he had given up rolling around on the mats with his sons, because of two bad shoulders and a slipped disc in his back.
 Eareckson was 67.
 How could a guy 24 years older than my dad have the stamina to go a round on the mat with anyone?
 Johnny said he liked doing mat work, because it was not as punishing on his knees as takedowns were.

 At the end of that spring, I was at my fighting weight (123#) and, thanks to those practices with Johnny, placed third at the AAU tournament in my weight class (out of 7 wrestlers).

 A few years later, Johnny’s fight with arthritis kicked up a notch and he stopped wrestling at the Y. He went from his single cane to a pair of crutches.
-I later learned that Johnny was inducted into both the Maryland Wrestling Hall of Fame and the National Wrestling Hall of Fame.
+I later learned that Johnny was inducted into both the Maryland Wrestling Hall of Fame and the National Wrestling Hall of Fame in Stillwater, Oklahoma.
 My dad would deadpan his highest praise, “He was no slouch!”

 John King Eareckson was born in 1900.
 In his youth he learned to be a master swimmer, horseback rider, and wrestler.
 Always handy with a knife, he became a good wood carver.
 He dropped out of school at 17 and started a hardwood flooring business.
 He put all of his physical strength to the test in that business.
 Early on, Eareckson married Margaret Johanna.
 Farmers at heart, Johnny and Margaret bought a modest home in Carroll County, west of Baltimore.
 It gave them land for horses and other farm animals.